huda-7077/superseed-maze/README.md

 - **CSS3** - Styling and responsive design
 - **JavaScript (Vanilla JS)** - Game logic and UI interactions

+## AI-Generated Project

+This game was entirely created with AI assistance.
+You can check the development process here: [Grok 3 Conversation](https://x.com/i/grok/share/Rr3XT2tdNsDE5piHMNx1ghrt9)

 ## License

 This project is open-source.
 Feel free to use and modify it!